-LOLA AYISHA OGBARA (cultural worker/ artist) born and raised in Chicago, Illinois holds many talents under her belt, i.e. design, mixed media, sculpture, photography and installation.
-“My practice explores the multifaceted implications and ramifications of sexuality in regards to the Black experience.
+LOLA AYISHA OGBARA (cultural worker & artist) born and raised in Chicago, Illinois holds many talents under her belt, i.e. sculpture, sound, design, photography and installation art. !My practice explores the multifaceted implications and ramifications of being in regards to the Black experience.
 I work with clay as a material in order to emphasize a necessary fragility which symbolizes an essential contradiction implicit in empowerments”.
 Ogbara holds a Bachelor of Arts in Arts Entertainment & Media Management from Columbia College Chicago in 2013 and a MFA in Visual Arts from Washington University Sam Fox School of Art & Design.

-Ogbara has exhibited in galleries across the country.
-She is currently based in Chicago, Illinois.
+Ogbara has exhibited in art spaces across the country and is currently based in Chicago, Illinois.

 Image: Lola Ayisha Ogbara, Bubblegum, Bubblegum.
 2021.
 Ceramic stoneware, acrylic varnish, nylon.
 30” x 18” x 20”.